This innovative conservation finance and governance mechanism is the nation’s first revolving water fund.

-Under a grant from the William Penn Foundation, The Nature Conservancy in Delaware (TNC) and the University of Delaware, Water Resources Agency are working toward implementing a water fund in the Brandywine-Christina watershed.
-At its most basic level, a water fund is a mechanism for downstream beneficiaries to invest in upstream conservation measures designed to secure freshwater resources—both quality and quantity—for man and nature far into the future.
+During the past four years, under a grant from the William Penn Foundation as part of the Delaware River Watershed Initiative, The Nature Conservancy has worked with the University of Delaware’s Water Resources Center and other partners to develop the Brandywine-Christina Revolving Water Fund (the “Water Fund”).
+A water fund is a finance and governance mechanism for downstream beneficiaries to invest in upstream conservation practices designed to secure freshwater resources—both in terms of water quality and quantity—for people and nature, far into the future.

 The ecologically and culturally rich Brandywine-Christina watershed is comprised of the Brandywine, Red Clay and White Clay Creeks, and the Christina River—which collectively provide more than 100 million gallons of drinking water per day to over half a million people in Delaware and Pennsylvania.
 Legacy pollutants, nutrient and sediment overloads, and urban runoff have rendered a majority of creeks and streams in this watershed unsafe for swimming and fishing, let alone drinking.
 By facilitating large-scale public and private investment, the Water Fund is designed to dramatically increase the pace, scale and efficiency of water-quality conservation in the Brandywine-Christina watershed.